-At least six months before the retirement of an alcoholic member, the Secretary of the Board will notify the Region which the retiring member represents, and invite the Region to submit the names of suitable candidates for consideration by the Board.
-This invitation will be accompanied by nomination forms and reference copies of The Good Trustee Guide and Introduction to the Board.
+At least six months before the retirement of an alcoholic member, the Secretary of the Board will notify the region which the retiring member represents, and invite the region to submit the names of suitable candidates for consideration by the Board.
+This invitation will be accompanied by nomination forms and a reference copy of the Introduction to the Board.